kubeshop/nordictestingdays-2022/README.md

 1. Run Tests in local Testkube using Dashboard or CLI
 2. See results in dashboard

-**Backup**: run tests in hosted cluster
+**Backup**: run tests using either CLI or UI in hosted cluster

 ### 8. Create & Run TestSuite containing both API and UI tests

+This step requires a working CLI since Testsuites can't yet be created using the UI.

 Steps:
 1. Create TestSuite using CLI
 2. Run TestSuite through dashboard or CLI
 3. See results

-**Backup**: run existing testsuites in hosted cluster
+**Backup**: run existing Testsuite in hosted cluster

 ### 9. Schedule test execution from CI/CD - GitHub Action ?

+Steps:
-Steps:Demo using GitHub repo and hosted testkube
+- Watch demo using GitHub repo and hosted Testkube

 ### 10. Bonus: Add a Loadtest with k6